Get started with Adapty Mail

 5. Launch a flow

-6. Enable sending
+6. Start sending

 If you signed up to Adapty Mail through Adapty, your brand profile is created automatically from your project’s store URL.
 Open Brand anytime to review or refine it — see Brand.
 If you signed up standalone, set up your brand on the same page before generating campaigns or web paywalls.